 Connecticut statutes contain four versions of stalking as a criminal offense.
 Three of these are treated as misdemeanors, and one is a felony.
 All Connecticut stalking crimes carry serious consequences.

-Unlike other crimes, stalking is not a single act but a series of actions referred to as a course of conduct, that will be considered a crime if the stalking activity cause another person to fear physical danger or endangerment of their employment or career.
+Unlike other crimes, stalking is not a single act but a series of actions referred to as a course of conduct.
+This conduct will be considered a crime if the activity causes another person to fear physical danger or endangerment of their employment or career.

-The stalking offense with the least severe penalties is stalking in the third degree, defined in CGS § 53a-181e of the Connecticut criminal code.
-As any of the best New Canaan, Connecticut criminal lawyers can explain, this offense occurs when an individual acts recklessly and puts another person in fear for their safety because of the repeated action of following or lying in wait for that person.
+As defined in Connecticut General Statutes § 53a-181e of the Connecticut criminal code, the stalking offense with the least severe penalties is stalking in the third degree.
+As experienced criminal lawyers can explain, this offense occurs when an individual acts recklessly and puts another person in fear for their safety because of the repeated action of following or lying in wait for that person.
 Third-degree stalking is a Class B misdemeanor and is punishable by up to six months in jail and a fine of up to $1,000.

 Another Class B misdemeanor offense is electronic stalking under CGS 53a-181f, a newly enacted crime which consists of repeatedly using a GPS or other monitoring system to track the location of another person in a reckless manner that causes fear.
 Follow this link to learn more about fighting GPS device electronic stalking arrests in Connecticut.

 As a more serious offense, stalking in the second degree is a Class A misdemeanor and the maximum penalties increase with a potential fine of up to $2,000 and the possibility of up to 1 year in prison.
 Second Degree Stalking is codified in CGS § 53a-181d.
 Under this law, an individual may be found guilty of second degree stalking when engaging in a course of conduct aimed at another person and that conduct would put a reasonable person in fear for their personal safety or the safety of their business or career